Comic film 'Neighbors' pits party-over against party-on

-AUSTIN, Texas It's OK to grow up.
+AUSTIN, Texas, March 9 It's OK to grow up.
 Even Seth Rogen says so.

 As a married former party guy transitioning into suburban parenthood, Rogen wages war with the frat house next door in the raucous new Nicholas Stoller movie, "Neighbors," that screened this weekend as a work in progress at the SXSW Film Festival.